andrsmllr/sky130-physical-verification-workshop/README.md

 ---

-(Front-End and Back-End DRC)
-## Day 3 Theory: Introduction to DRC Rules
+## Day 3 Lecture: Introduction to DRC Rules

 Recap of silicon manufacturing process and yield.
 All layers should have about the same failure rate, so there is not a single layer responsible for more failures than the rest (reducing the yield).
 Design rules are not magic numbers, DRC violations MAY produce a working chip, but MAY reduce yield (maybe significantly).